-These crispy honey Sriracha Brussels sprouts are roasted in the oven and topped with a honey Sriracha sauce that is the perfect amount of sweet and spicy.
+These crispy Oven Roasted Honey Sriracha Brussels sprouts are topped with a honey Sriracha sauce that is the perfect amount of sweet and spicy.
 They are crunchy on the outside and tender on the inside.
 Top this perfect, easy side dish with a generous sprinkle of flake salt and you will not be disappointed!

 These honey Sriracha roasted Brussels sprouts are the prefect flavor combination of sweet and spicy.
-The Sriracha sauce adds the perfect amount of heat and can easily be adjusted based on your heat preference while the honey provides the most delicious sweetness.
+The Sriracha sauce adds the right amount of heat, and can easily be adjusted based on your heat preference, while the honey provides the most delicious sweetness.